 If you do not make plans for your estate and you unexpectedly pass, your assets will be subject to intestate succession laws.

-Assets That Pass by Intestate Succession
+Which Assets Pass Through Intestate Succession?

 The only assets that are impacted by intestate succession laws are those that would have passed through your will if you had one.
-That typically only includes the assets that you own alone and are in your own name.
+This typically only includes the assets that you own alone and are in your own name.

 - Property transferred into a living trust